JasonChen990513/Blockchain-Certified-Developer-Course-Tijarah/1_Introduction_to_Blockchain_Technology/1_What_is_Blockchain.md

 Good transparency of all transaction
 Everyone can get the real time data
 why blockchain speed faster than normal database?
 > For the blockchain stored the data in the node, when want to update the data in the node, only need to get the data which is inside your node.
-So the speed is depend on the size you need to download.
+So the time is depend on the size you need to download.

 Block have 3 part